Raising the Bar of AI-generated Image Detection with CLIP: CLIP for synthetic image detection

 The bottom row of the figure shows results for images that have been compressed and/or resized.
-As expected, performance degrades somewhat in this scenario, but continues to be very good, with AUC between 75\% and 90\% and accuracy between 65\% and 80\% at $N$=10k.
-These are excellent results, much beyond the current state of the art, as we will show later.
-In this case, using only 10+10 images seems not to be advisable but the performance is near-optimal already at $N$=100.
+As expected, performance degrades slightly in this scenario, but continues to be very good, with AUC between 75\% and 90\% and accuracy between 65\% and 80\% at $N$=10k.
+These are excellent results, well beyond the current state of the art, as we will show later.
+In this case, using only 10+10 images does not seem advisable but the performance is almost optimal already at $N$=100.

 [1]{\multirow{2}{*}{\shortstack[c]{#1}}}